symonbaikov/ai-super-system/docs/ui_integration_checklist_review.md

 ## Overall compliance

-Every checklist endpoint now works against the live Redis/Postgres datasets (or Gemini’s curated account corpus) without relying on mocks.
+Every checklist endpoint now works against the live Redis/Postgres datasets (or Gemini via Flowith with an automatic corpus fallback) without relying on mocks.
 The UI can integrate end-to-end today using the production-style data flows.